-I can be reached at 360.402.6117 or via email at karameyerphd[at]gmail.com to schedule an appointment.
+I can be reached at 360.402.6117 or via email at karameyerphd[at]gmail.com for inquiries about my services.
 I am happy to speak with you beforehand about your concerns in order to decide if my practice is a good fit for you.

 The first few sessions will be dedicated to gathering a detailed history and assessing your current concerns.
 During this time, you may also be asked to complete some assessment measures to be included in the evaluation.
 We will then work together to determine what your needs and goals are.